Saksham093/Greenox_Internship_Test/README.md

 <!-- TOC -->

-# Data Extration to G-Drive
+# Data Extraction to G-Drive

-* The ZIP File is need to extract in G-Drive to use it.
+* The ZIP File needs to be extracted in G-Drive to use it.

 ```Python
  # Mount Drive...